Understanding Post Traumatic Stress Disorder (PTSD)

 Families may notice:

-• avoidance of certain people, places, or activities
+• Avoidance of certain people, places, or activities

-• difficulty concentrating and/or school refusal
+• Difficulty concentrating at school

 EMDR (Eye Movement Desensitisation and Reprocessing)